 The wrist is formed where the two bones of the forearm – the radius (the larger bone on the thumb side of the arm) and the ulna (the smaller bone on the pinky side) – meet the carpal(wrist) bones.
 Rather than a single joint, the wrist is a complex joint of eight small bones, with ligaments, tendons and muscles.
 The unique formation of bones and ligaments is what gives your wrist a wide range of movements: up and down; side to side, and around in a circle.
 Damage to any of the components can cause wrist pain.

-Check out our video “Relieve TFCC & Wrist Pain with the Wrist POP Splint” – View Video|
+|Check out the video “Relieve TFCC & Wrist Pain with the Wrist POP Splint” – View Video|

-What Can You Do For Your Wrist Pain
+What You Can Do For Your Wrist Pain

-Click on the images below
+Click on the image below